depression, loss of interest, loss of appetite, poor sleep, forgetfulness, irritability, guilt feelings, suicidal thoughts

 - suicidal thoughts, plans or attempts

-Severe depression can be readily recognized but it may be difficult to distinguish milder form of depression from emotional changes associated with everyday life.
+Severe depression can be readily recognized but it may be difficult to distinguish milder forms of depression from emotional changes associated with everyday life.
 Life stresses such as job loss, divorce, and the death of a loved one can result in a sad mood of short duration.
-Clinical depression or Major Depressive Disorder develops when depressed mood becomes much worse and persistent and is accompanied by other symptoms and lasts for more than two weeks.
+Clinical depression or Major Depressive Disorder develops when a depressed mood becomes much worse and persistent, is accompanied by other symptoms and lasts for more than two weeks.
 When depressed, a person may start to have difficulties with his sleep.
-He feels unmotivated and will no longer be interested in his work and the usual things he liked.
+He feels unmotivated and will no longer be interested in his work and the usual things he likes.
 He can also have problems with his appetite and weight.
 When performing activities, he has little energy and cannot concentrate.
 He may feel guilty about things he has done wrong and ruminate excessively about the past.
-When the depression becomes more severe, he will feel that life is hopeless and may contemplate or even attempt suicide.
+When depression becomes more severe, he will feel that life is hopeless and may contemplate or even attempt suicide.
 Patients tell us that when they are suffering from Major Depressive Disorder, it is like wearing a pair of shades that cannot be removed and everything looks dark and gloomy.

 Depression in Children

 Children can also suffer from depression.
 However, the presentation may vary across ages.
-Younger children with depression may present with lack interest in activities they previously enjoyed, become overly critical of themselves, and having feelings of hopelessness about their future.
-Difficulties at school may arise from a decrease in ability to concentrate during classes.
+Younger children with depression may present with a lack of interest in activities they previously enjoyed, become overly critical of themselves, and have feelings of hopelessness about their future.
+Difficulties at school may arise from a decrease in the ability to concentrate during classes.
 Depressed children tend to lack energy, have problems sleeping and may be irritable.
 They may have physical complaints such as stomach aches or headaches.
 They can have suicidal ideas which may even progress to suicide attempts.
 The presentation becomes more “adult-like” as the child progresses through to adolescence with adolescents presenting with more sleep and appetite disturbances, suicidal thoughts and suicide attempts.